 - Find out what your workers need to thrive (esp. those paid less $) and give it whenever you can.

 - Make them feel important—more important that you! (praise and thanks)

 - Support them in being as healthy as they can, mentally, physically and emotionally.

 - Make boundaries on what is unacceptable behavior and be consistent in holding them accountable

 - Train your managers in the specifics and the manner in which they hold workers accountable.

 - Show those who are entry level a career path if they have interest.

-- Read the book published by Harvard Business Review Press, written by my brother-in-law Fred Kiel, Return on Character.
+- Read the book published by Harvard Business Review Press, written by Fred Kiel, Return on Character.
 Dr. Kiel proves that the character of the leaders directly translates into bottom line profitability.

 Whatever you do, please make sure to get the person a drink, who needs one.
 When our basic needs are met we are more likely to thrive.
 When individuals thrive, so do organizations.